GitHubSergio/photodiary/README.md

 This login form is also reused for the signup screen.
 It renders two additional fields based on the route name extracted with the hook useRoute.

-**Thoughts**: In an official project I would definitely create separate forms.
-After all the logic for the two forms may change and it would make it harder to manage and test but it was useful to test the **useRoute** hook from the react navigation.

 ```
 ...
 const { name } = useRoute();